Policy last updated

 It is recommended that serviced schools are within 100 km of a base school, to maximise the amount of time MARC and MACC teachers spend at schools and minimise the time spent travelling between schools.

-Enquiries related to service eligibility, including requests to commence or terminate a MARC or MACC service and provision should be raised by the committee of management with the regional service support manager.
+Enquiries related to service eligibility, including requests to commence or terminate a MARC or MACC service and provision, must be raised by the committee of management with their area planning and implementation manager.

 Funding

-Further information about MARC and MACC funding can be found in the SRP Guide at MARC and MACC Grant and MARC and MACC teachers.
+Further information about MARC and MACC funding, including amounts allocated, can be found in the SRP Guide at MARC and MACC Grant and MARC and MACC teachers.

-School councils may request parents to make voluntary financial contributions and payments to support MARC and MACC programs, consistent with the Parent Payments Policy.
+School councils may request parents to make voluntary financial contributions and payments to support the operations of the MARC and MACC programs, consistent with the Parent Payments policy.
+Schools must allocate funds raised from parent payment contributions for the purposes for which they were requested.

 Service delivery requirements

-The delivery of MARC and MACC services is a shared responsibility between:
+The delivery of MARC and MACC services are a shared responsibility between:

-Refer to the MARC and MACC guidelines in the Guidance tab for detailed information about each of these roles and responsibilities.
-The guidelines also outline the requirements for:
+Refer to the Guidance tab for detailed information about each of these roles and responsibilities and mandatory requirements for:

 It is expected that all primary level (F–6 or equivalent) students in each serviced school have access to the MARC and MACC program.